 Add habitat and diversity for Missouri’s diverse population of wildlife

 Provide management improvements and activities on Missouri’s privately-held forestlands

-Applications submitted by the deadlines identified below will be evaluated to be considered for funding in fiscal year 2018.
-Applications received after that date will be accepted and evaluated for future rounds of funding.
+Applications submitted by November 19, 2021 will be evaluated to be considered for funding in fiscal year 2022.
+Applications received after November 19, 2021 will be accepted and evaluated for future rounds of funding.

-The EQIP Organic Initiative provides assistance to eligible applicants to install conservation practices on agricultural operations related to organic production such as certified organic producers, producers transitioning to organic production, and certification exempt producers according to the USDA-National Organic Program.
+The EQIP Organic Initiative assists eligible applicants to install conservation practices on agricultural operations related to organic production such as certified organic producers, producers transitioning to organic production, and certification exempt producers according to the USDA-National Organic Program.